schmitty4437/probable-waddle/README.md

 # probable-waddle

-HEre is some information about the project.
+Here is some information about the project.

 #This is a heading